 Character is a foundational quality of a great leader.
 When it is absent, trust evaporates.
 We need go no further than the American political scene or the Catholic Church to…

-One of the most amazing sights on our two-day African safari (photographic only) a few weeks ago was the gathering of the animals at the river crossing.
-We watched as…
+Zebra on lookout from the top One of the most amazing sights on our two-day African safari (photographic only) a few weeks ago was the gathering of the animals at…